Particular/docs.particular.net/samples/saga/migration/sample.md

 This sample contains four projects:

- * Contracts - contains definitions of messages exchanged between the Client and the Server.
+ * Shared - contains definitions of messages exchanged between the Client and the Server.
  * Client - initiates a multi-message conversation with the server.
  * Server - implements a long running process via the Saga feature.
 Uses [NHibernate-based](/persistence/nhibernate) saga persister.
  * Server.New - implements the same functionality as Server but uses [SQL-based](/persistence/sql) saga persister.